kryptokrona/kryptokrona-kotlin-sdk/website/src/routes/docs/libraries/+page.md

 ## kryptokrona-service

-This is currently not done, yet.
-However the intent is to be able to communicate to a Kryptokrona Service.
+This is the library to use if you want to communicate to a Kryptokrona Service.
 Today this is mostly used for mining pools.

 ## kryptokrona-util